 Take care to maintain a constant clock line impedance throughout the length of the line.
-Refer to Application Note AN-905 (SNLA035) or AN-1113 (SNLA011) for information on setting and determining characteristic impedance.
+Refer to Application Note AN-905 (SNLA035) or AN-1113 (SNLA011) for information on setting and determining characteristic impedance

-OE
+The OE Input

-The $\overline{\text{OE}}$ pin, when high, puts the output pins into a high impedance state.
+The $\overline{OE}$ input, when high, puts the output pins into a high impedance state.
 When this pin is low the outputs are in the active state.
-The ADC12020 will continue to convert whether this pin is high or low, but the output can not be read while the $\overline{\text{OE}}$ pin is high.
+The ADC12040 will continue to convert whether this input is high or low, but the output can not be read while the $\overline{OE}$ pin is high.

-The $\overline{\text{OE}}$ pin should NOT be used to multiplex devices together to drive a common bus as this will result in excessive capacitance on the data output pins, reducing SNR and SINAD performance of the converter.
+The $\overline{OE}$ input should NOT be used to multiplex devices together to drive a common bus as this will result in excessive capacitance on the data output pins, reducing SNR and SINAD performance of the converter.
 See DATA OUTPUTS.

-PD
+The PD Input

-The PD pin, when high, holds the ADC12020 in a power-down mode to conserve power when the converter is not being used.
-The power consumption in this state is 40 mW with a 20 MHz clock and the output data pins are undefined in this mode.
+The PD input, when high, holds the ADC12040 in a power-down mode to conserve power when the converter is not being used.
+The power consumption in this state is 70 mW with a 40MHz clock and 40mW if the clock is stopped.
+The output data pins are undefined in this mode.
 The data in the pipeline is corrupted while in the power down mode.